 Learn the story of Biltmore Industries on a guided history tour, offered Wednesday - Saturday at 1pm during April – December.
 Tours include a visit to our historic Dye House (usually closed to the public), where you’ll peek into the past and view the original looms, carding machines, spinning mule and dye vats used to make the famed Biltmore Handwoven Homespun.
-Tours last approximately 45 minutes and are geared towards adults.
-We operate on a first-come, first-served basis (no reservations).
+Tours last approximately 45 minutes and operate on a first-come, first-served basis (no reservations).
 Maximum 25 people per tour.
-Meet your guide at our Biltmore Industries Homespun Museum, next door to Grovewood Gallery.
+Meet your guide at the Biltmore Industries Homespun Museum, next door to Grovewood Gallery.

 TOURS ARE FREE, but donations are greatly appreciated.

 Private Group Tours: We gladly offer private group tours for a fee.
 Please contact us for rates, and schedule your tour at least one week in advance.

 Please Note: Our historic Dye House (Biltmore Industries' production facility) is not handicap accessible or heated.
 Warm attire on cold days and comfortable walking shoes are strongly recommended.